nycbeardo/myeleventyblog/Blog.md

 ---
 <br>
 <br>
-<p id="subtitle">A digital moodboard and site by Montique Stevens</p>
+<p id="subtitle">Welcome to my blog/digital moodboard</p>
-<p id="subtitle1">Mostly musings on being a technologist, what inspires me, and assorted randomness.</p>
+<p id="subtitle1">This is where you'll see my musings on being a technologist.
+I blog about the things I learn, what inspires me, and an assortment of randomness.</p>
 <br>

 {% for post in posts %}